kayoscode/Cim-C-improved-/README.md

 div r0, r0, r1 -> stores the result of r0/r1 and stores the remainder in r15.
 Divide by zero doesn't trigger an exception.
 </ol>

-As the compiler is currenly not funcitonal, outside of parsing the language into a tree, I don't have any further details as of now.
+As the compiler is currenly not functional, outside of parsing the language into a tree, I don't have any further details as of now.
 I will update this README as I update the code. <br>
 Feel free to reach out to me if you'd like to contribute.